Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 __Color Scheme__

+The colors use in the making of this website:

+Colour scheme
+The colours that are used for the start and game over screen are:

-* The main color of the website is grey and white for the pages.
+* (Yellow) For the main color of the buttons, the logo and the h1 titles.

-* Red and blue are for input, edit and delete buttons.

-* Cyan is the color for the login and reg user buttons.
+* (Orange) For the hoover effect on the buttons.

+* (Black) Is used for the text shadows.

-* White with dark text shadow is for the navbar titles and footer texts.
+* (White) Is use for the menu options in the navbar and for the paragraph in the home page.

-* The rest of the text are in light-blue and black color.
+* (Lightgrey) Is used for the reg and login forms.

+The reason why these colors were chosen is because since the background image is colorful, these colors give a more joyful tone and at the same time allow the user to be focused on what they are doing.
+Generating a more attractive effect not only for the frequent user but also for the one who visits the site for the first time.

 ### __Typography__

-**Dancing Script, cursive** is a lively casual script where the letters bounce and change size slightly.
-Caps are big, and goes below the baseline.
-  Dancing Script references popular scripts typefaces from the 50's.
-It relates to Murray Hill (Emil Klumpp.
-1956) in his weight distribution, and to Mistral (Roger Excoffon.
-1953) in his lively bouncing effect.
-This type of typography suits at it best in friendly, spontaneous and informal look.

-**Raleway** is an elegant sans-serif typeface family.
-It is a display face and the download features both old style and lining numerals, standard and discretionary ligatures, a pretty complete set of diacritics, as well as a stylistic alternate inspired by more geometric sans-serif typefaces than it's neo-grotesque inspired default character set.

-**Sans serif** it is usually used for titles that seek to make an impact, for headlines that must be read from a distance or for reading bodies that are relatively short.
+"Roboto" and Sans-Serif font has been used in the website.
+The reason why this font was chosen is because it gives the text of the site a more clear.
+Roboto has a dual nature.
+It has a mechanical skeleton and the forms are largely geometric.
+Roboto also allows letters to be settled into their natural width.
+This makes the reading rhythm to be more natural.

 ### __Imagery__

-Imagery is used most for the carousel of the website.
-The images are the face of this site and reflect at an early stage the purpose of this site.
-The images are inspired in different cities around the world, each one representing a continent.
+The only image used in this project is the background image of the main page.
+The reason for this is because the project is more focused on fulfilling the function of a journal, for which it was not necessary to create a carousel or other type of features.
-For now the images are only availbale in the carousel, but in a near future the purpose is to be able to store pictures in tyhe database that every register user might be able to load up.
+Of course it is planned in a near future to be able to store pictures in the database that every register user might be able to load up.

 ## __Wireframes__